 Has the audience changed since your last campaign?
 Do you know more about them now and how they respond to your content offers, both on an individual level and as a segment?

 You should continue to build your audience through your campaigns, as well as learn more about them.
-Every campaign should be a learning experience where your knowledge builds upon the previous experience.
+Every campaign should be a learning experience where your knowledge builds upon the previous experience, including creating creative ads that resonate with your evolving audience.